 The Bachelor of Arts in Music (Senior Project Track) is designed for students who want to major in music while receiving a broad, liberal arts education.
 It requires a minor in another area in the liberal arts and is ideal for students who want to be trained across multiple subject areas.
 This degree culminates in a senior project.
-Upon completion of this degree,
+Upon completion of this degree, of the department.

-- Students will be able to perform and analyze music in its historical and sacred context. - Students will have competency in fundamental music knowledge. - Students will be able to apply their knowledge of music history and music theory through music analysis, music research, and/or performance.
+- Students will be able to perform and analyze music in its historical and sacred context. - Students will have competency in fundamental music knowledge.